Muon collider probes of Majorana neutrino dipole moments and masses: Testing neutrino dipole moments at a muon collider

 Cross section values we obtain, as function of the $\lambda_{e\mu}$ absolute value (expressed in units of $\mu_B$) are shown in Fig.~\ref{fig:xsec-MuCol}.
 Notice that a 3 TeV muon collider would already surpass the FCC-hh yield.
 The dominant contribution to the signal cross section is given by the $t$-channel process on the left of Fig.~\ref{fig:NMM-muCol}, which makes approximately the 90\% of the total signal cross section.
 This is mainly due to the general $\sqrt{s}/E_V$ enhancement, with $E_V\ll \sqrt{s}$ the energy of the exchanged EW boson, of the cross section for processes with $t$-channel boson exchange, compared to $s$-channel ones (see for example \cite{Accettura:2023ked, Costantini:2020stv} and references therein).

 The signal we are considering, with a single pair of same-sign and different-flavour leptons accompanied by two hadronically decayed $W$'s, $W_h$, is very distinctive, since there are no processes in the SM which can reproduce the same final state.
 Therefore, the background would consist of reducible components and will be at a very low level at a muon collider.
 It would mainly arise from $W_h W_h \ell^\pm \ell^\mp$ events, dominated by the muonic component $W_h W_h \mu^\pm \mu^\mp$, where both the flavour and the charge of one of the final leptons is misidentified.
 Misidentification rates at a muon collider have been estimated to be less than 0.5\% \cite{Belfkir:2023lot, Yu:2017mpx} for the lepton flavour and about 0.1\% for the lepton charge \cite{ATLAS:2019jvq, Liu:2022kid}.\footnote{ The lepton charge misidentification rate is estimated on the basis of hadron collider detector performances.} An additional background source is generated by four-$W$ production processes, $W^\pm_h W^\pm_h W^\mp W^\mp$, where two $W$'s decay hadronically and two like-sign $W$'s decay leptonically, leading to a final state with two $W_h$ plus a $e^\pm \mu^\pm$ lepton pair, accompanied by large missing energy ($E_{miss}$).
 This background component can be reduced by applying a requirement on the maximally allowed missing energy.
 In particular, in our analysis we will exclude events with $E_{miss}>5\% \cdot \sqrt{s}$.\footnote{This cut is chosen conservatively based on the achievable detector performances of a muon collider \cite{MuonCollider:2022glg}.} We verify that a potential source of background coming from four-boson production processes, $W_h W_h VV$, with $V=\gamma^\star,Z$, where two of the final four leptons are missed, because either they fall outside the detector region or do not satisfy the minimum $p_T$ requirement, is negligible.
+Background components coming from tau leptonic decays and from $t\bar{t}(V)$ events are also negligible.
+Therefore, we do not include these potential sources in the $W_hW_h\ell\ell$ sample.
 We evaluate a total background at the level of $\mathcal{O}(1)$ ab.
 We report in Table \ref{tab:B} the background cross section values for the different collision energies.